Tip 4: Confusing Pronouns: Antecedent Agreement, Vague or Ambiguous Pronoun Reference

 The Most Problematic Pronoun-Antecedent Situation

-Most agreement problems arise with singular indefinite nouns ( person, student, individual, soldier ) and indefinite pronouns (someone, each, anybody, neither).
+Most agreement problems arise with singular indefinite nouns (person, student, individual, soldier) and indefinite pronouns (someone, each, anybody, neither).
 These words are “indefinite” because they do not definitely refer to males, nor do they definitely refer to females.
-Because they are singular, they should be followed by the singular pronouns “his or her,” “his or hers,” or “him or her,” depending on context.
-Rules are changing, however, as people often use plural pronouns such as they or theirs to refer to indefinite singular antecedents to avoid awkward or sexist language.
+Because they are singular, they are often followed by the singular pronouns “his or her,” “his or hers,” or “him or her,” depending on context.
+Rules are changing, however.
+Gender neutral plural pronouns such as they, their, or themselves may be a better choice to avoid controversy and stay focused on the message.
+Plural pronouns are generally accepted even when they refer to singular antecedents.

 Be careful to avoid sexist language when using singular pronouns.

 Help readers to concentrate on your message instead of your use of singular pronouns.
-Years ago, a masculine pronoun (his, he) was acceptable when the gender of a noun could refer to either a man or a woman, but today your writing could be offensive if you use that practice.
+Years ago, a masculine pronoun (his, he) was acceptable when the gender of a noun could refer to either a man or a woman, but that practice became offensive.
 Don’t suggest, for example, that all teachers are women or all scientists are men.
+The singular they (them/their/theirs/themselves) is an emerging trend to avoid labeling people as either masculine or feminine when they may identify as gender fluid or nonbinary, for example.
 Learn to navigate around this pesky problem with English pronouns.

 Each doctor should bring his registration papers to the meeting.